Online Credit Card Processing

 Credit: Stripe |

 It's known for advanced API solutions that allow for complete customization of your checkout experience.
-It can be customized with a variety of programming languages, however, it's best if you have a developer.
+But you can get the most out of it if you have a developer since it can be customized with a variety of programming languages.

-Stripe Billing even allows you to set trial periods, tiered pricing, and usage-based pricing.
-You can integrate the Stripe Billing API into existing websites, mobile apps, and even CRM systems.
+There's a Stripe Billing feature that you can use for recurring billing.
+It allows you to set trial periods, tiered pricing, and usage-based pricing.
+You can integrate this API into existing websites, mobile apps, and even CRM systems.

 Processing Fee Structure & Rates: